Menu

 Supervision and Client Hours

-- A minimum of 1000 client-contact hours (may include the 200 hours from Provisional accreditation).
+• A minimum of 1000 client-contact hours (may include the 200 hours from Provisional accreditation).
 All hours except the first 200 hours MUST be sex therapy oriented.

-- A minimum of 80 supervision hours (may include the 50 hours from Provisional accreditation) consisting of a minimum of 50 hours individual supervision, with a maximum of 20 hours group supervision and a maximum of 10 hours peer supervision.
+• A minimum of 80 supervision hours (may include the 50 hours from Provisional accreditation) consisting of a minimum of 50 hours individual supervision, with a maximum of 20 hours group supervision and a maximum of 10 hours peer supervision.
 The supervisor needs to be approved by Society of Australian Sexologists Ltd.

-Sexological Psychotherapy Training A minimum of 72 hours (or RPL equivalent) is required covering the following areas: - Communication skills training in a sexological context (interpersonal micro-skills, report writing)
+1. Communication skills training in a sexological context (interpersonal micro-skills, report writing)

-- Professional practice issues in psychosexual therapy (including sexual history taking, self-awareness/self in the therapeutic context, referrals, professional development, ethics, law)
+2. Professional practice issues in psychosexual therapy (including sexual history taking, self-awareness/self in the therapeutic context, referrals, professional development, ethics, law)

-- Counselling theories
+3. Counselling theories

-- Counselling issues in psychosexual therapy
+4. Counselling issues in psychosexual therapy

 Sexological Education